 Whether you are a new parent, a professional who works with babies, or a caregiver to a newborn, knowing the importance of "tummy time" is key to a baby's development.

 Some parents are not familiar with this term or may not have adequate information about the importance of tummy time.
-This may be due to the Back To Sleep campaign launched in the early 90s where suddenly, babies nationwide were spending more time on their backs instead of their bellies for much of their awake hours.
+This may be due to the Back To Sleep campaign launched in the mid-90s where suddenly, babies nationwide were spending more time on their backs instead of their bellies for much of their awake hours.

 Babies can start tummy time as early as one day old, unless otherwise specified by a doctor.
 In early infancy, place your baby on your chest while you are seated or lying down.
 This is a great time for skin-to-skin contact with your baby too.